easystats/easystats/README.md

 last mile from the analysis to your manuscript or stats report.
 It helps you understand and interpret your results and report them following best practices.
-You can definitely use the *easystats* functions in a *tidyverse* workflow\! **easystats + tidyverse =** ❤️
+You can definitely use the *easystats* functions in a *tidyverse* workflow\!

+**easystats + tidyverse =** ❤️

   - **Can *easystats* be useful to advanced users and/or developers?**

 Yes, definitely\! **easystats** is built in terms of modules that are general enough so that they can be used inside of other packages.
-For instance, the *insight* package is made to easily implement support for post-processing of all the models / packages under the sun.
+For instance, the *insight* package is made to easily implement support for post-processing of all the models and packages under the sun.
 We use it in all the easystats packages, but it also used for instance in [**ggstatsplot**](https://github.com/IndrajeetPatil/ggstatsplot), [**ggeffects**](https://github.com/strengejacke/ggeffects), and more.
 **So why not in yours**?
 Moreover, the easystats packages are very